 The Theory of Recollection

-To disarm the argument, Socrates introduces what has come to be known as the Theory of Recollection.
+In response to Meno's argument that the "What is virtue?" question is unanswerable, Socrates introduces what has become to be known as the Theory of Recollection.

 "Without anyone having taught him, and only through questions, he will understand,